 The device actually collects data based on your dry and live firing, and sends the information to an application on your phone.

 From there, you can see what you’re doing wrong, each time you squeeze the trigger.
 And, obviously, it’s not a one and done thing.
 For my MantisX Review I went through countless repetitions of dry firing and reading the output.

-Too little trigger finger?
+Anticipating the shot?
 It’ll let you know.
 Too tight of a grip?
 It’s got your back.
 Pushing the gun to one side?
 Yeah, it’s got you there too.

 It’s beneficial because even though I thought I fixed an issue, like having too tight of a grip, I found that old habits don’t leave all that easily.

 Now, I do want to say here that it isn’t perfect, as no technology is.
 But, having the chance to learn something from a piece of gear that actually turned me into a better shooter, is worth the $150 price tag the MantisX costs.